zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Delete the dashboard specified by ID.
+Delete the dashboard specified by ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash